 - 1. Hospice services provided by a non-network provider. - 2.
 Respite care for more than five consecutive days at a time. - 3.
 Home health care and skilled nursing facility services when services are not consistent with the hospice program's plan of care. - 4.
 Services not included in the hospice program's plan of care. - 5.
-Services not provided by the hospice program.

-- 6. Hospice daycare, except when recommended and provided by the hospice program. - 7.
+Services not provided by the hospice program. - 6.
+Hospice daycare, except when recommended and provided by the hospice program. - 7.
 Any services provided by a family member or friend, or individuals who are residents in your home. - 8.
 Financial or legal counseling services, except when recommended and provided by the hospice program. - 9.
 Housekeeping or meal services in your home, except when recommended and provided by the hospice program. - 10.
-Bereavement counseling, except when recommended and provided by the hospice program.
+Bereavement counseling, except when recommended and provided by the hospice program. - 11.
+Hospice services received from a non-designated hospice program.

-K. Hospital
+L. Hospital